mrmorphic/goss/README.md

  *	goss.metadata: a path to the metadata JSON file that contains metadata for the ORM.
 This is typically automatically generated using the github.com/mrmorphic/silverstripe-goss module.
+ *	goss.cache.menuTTL: time-to-live in seconds of menu(n) cache.
+0 means
+	not cached.
+ *	goss.cache.siteConfigTTL: time-to-live in seconds of site config cache.
+ 	0 means not cached.
+ *	goss.cache.siteTreeTTL: time-to-live in seconds of site tree cache, which is cache of some SiteTree properties, used for URL segment lookups.
+ 	0 means not cached.

 ## Objects and Interfaces